The Happenings on Shaw Hill

 I shook my head no.

 “Their younger son – he’s moved away now – we were friends in high school.
 But we use to race our bikes out there on the trail.
-Sometimes late at night.”
+Sometimes it was late at night.”

 I raised my arm.
 “No thanks,” I said.

 “Okay.”
-He opened his glove compartment and put his gum back in.
+He opened his glove compartment and put his gum pack back.

-He turned to look back at the road again, and we sat in silence for a minute or two.
+He turned to look back at the road again.
+We sat in silence for a minute or two.
 We were halfway to the police station.

 “Could be,” I said.
 This story did not make me feel better.
 But, at least, I knew others were seeing things that were unexplained.
-I was not the only one that was unsure about what I saw on the Shaw Hill Road.
+I was not the only one that was unsure about what I saw on the Shaw Hill Road late at night.

 He turned to me quickly.
 “Mr. Taylor,” he said.
 “Would you like to see something really scary.”